 So there you have it

-With a few adjustments here and there, spaghetti bolognese can be a regular part of you and your family's nutrition plan.
+With a few adjustments here and there, spaghetti bolognese can be a healthy and regular part of your family's nutrition plan.

 If you fancy a go at making it yourself but don't know where to start you can follow my recipe instructions.
 As always, I've got you covered!

-Perhaps the meal I make most often; fettuccine bolognese is warming and satisfying when it's cold outside yet fresh and fulfilling during the summer months
+Perhaps the meal I make most often; fettuccine bolognese is warming and satisfying when it's cold outside yet fresh and fulfilling during the summer months.
+Free recipe includes macro ratios and MyFitnessPal barcode for quick and easy tracking.